stdab2/ugram/README.md

 - **Husky + lint-staged** (optional)
 - **Commitlint** — Conventional Commits enforcement

-### Monitoring et observabilité
+### Monitoring and Observability

 #### CloudWatch

-Nous avons configuré **Amazon CloudWatch** afin de centraliser les journaux serveur et de suivre l’état général de l’application en production.
+We configured **Amazon CloudWatch** to centralize server logs and monitor the overall state of the application in production.

-##### Journaux serveur
+##### Server Logs
-Les journaux de l’environnement **Elastic Beanstalk** sont diffusés vers **CloudWatch Logs**.
+Logs from the **Elastic Beanstalk** environment are streamed to **CloudWatch Logs**.
-Cela nous permet de consulter directement :
+This allows us to directly inspect:

-- les journaux applicatifs (`web.stdout.log`)
+- application logs (`web.stdout.log`)
-- les journaux d’accès HTTP (`nginx/access.log`)
+- HTTP access logs (`nginx/access.log`)
-- les journaux d’erreurs (`nginx/error.log`, `httpd/error_log`)
+- error logs (`nginx/error.log`, `httpd/error_log`)

-Cela nous donne une meilleure visibilité sur :
+This gives us better visibility into:
-- les requêtes reçues par le serveur
+- requests received by the server
-- les erreurs applicatives
+- application errors
-- le comportement général du backend en production
+- the backend’s overall behavior in production

-> Exemple : nous avons pu confirmer que les requêtes vers `/login`, `/oauth2/google` et `/graphql` étaient bien journalisées dans CloudWatch.
+> Example: we were able to confirm that requests to `/login`, `/oauth2/google`, and `/graphql` were properly logged in CloudWatch.

-##### Tableau de bord CloudWatch
+##### CloudWatch Dashboard
-Un tableau de bord `ugram-prod` a aussi été mis en place pour suivre certaines métriques importantes :
+A dashboard named `ugram-prod` was also set up to track several important metrics:

-- **Requests** : nombre de requêtes passant par CloudFront
+- **Requests**: number of requests going through CloudFront
-- **4xxErrorRate** : taux d’erreurs client
+- **4xxErrorRate**: client error rate
-- **5xxErrorRate** : taux d’erreurs serveur
+- **5xxErrorRate**: server error rate
-- **EnvironmentHealth** : état global de l’environnement Elastic Beanstalk
+- **EnvironmentHealth**: overall health status of the Elastic Beanstalk environment

-Ce tableau de bord nous permet de voir rapidement :
+This dashboard allows us to quickly see:
-- si l’application reçoit du trafic
+- whether the application is receiving traffic
-- si des erreurs HTTP apparaissent
+- whether HTTP errors are occurring
-- si l’environnement backend demeure en bonne santé
+- whether the backend environment remains healthy

 https://ulavaldti-my.sharepoint.com/:i:/g/personal/jagro26_ulaval_ca/IQCEjiZSSkd3TZ8nAtPwqQ5zASHx4srwpehpoKFszO8tC0Q?e=hYPeh1

 #### WAF (Web Application Firewall)

-Nous avons activé la protection **AWS WAF** au niveau de **CloudFront**.
+We enabled **AWS WAF** protection at the **CloudFront** level.

-##### Protection mise en place
+##### Implemented Protection
-- **Rate limiting** activé
+- **Rate limiting** enabled
-- seuil configuré à **300 requêtes par IP sur 5 minutes**
+- threshold set to **300 requests per IP over 5 minutes**

-Cette protection permet de détecter et limiter plus facilement :
+This protection makes it easier to detect and limit:
-- les scans automatisés
+- automated scans
-- les rafales de requêtes anormales
+- bursts of abnormal requests
-- certains comportements suspects ou abusifs
+- certain suspicious or abusive behaviors

-Le WAF ajoute ainsi une première couche de sécurité devant le frontend et les routes exposées via CloudFront.
+The WAF therefore adds an initial layer of security in front of the frontend and the routes exposed through CloudFront.

 ---

-## Analytiques applicatives
+## Application Analytics

 ### Google Analytics

-Nous avons intégré **Google Analytics 4 (GA4)** dans l’application afin de produire des analytiques sur le comportement des usagers.
+We integrated **Google Analytics 4 (GA4)** into the application in order to produce analytics on user behavior.

-L’objectif est de mieux comprendre :
+The goal is to better understand:
-- les pages consultées
+- the pages visited
-- les interactions principales
+- the main interactions
-- le parcours utilisateur dans l’application
+- the user journey within the application

-#### Exemples d’événements suivis
+#### Examples of Tracked Events
-Selon l’implémentation, les analytiques peuvent inclure :
+Depending on the implementation, the analytics may include:

-- consultation de page (`page_view`)
+- page view (`page_view`)
-- inscription (`sign_up`)
+- sign up (`sign_up`)
-- connexion (`login`)
+- login (`login`)
-- création de post(`create_post`)
+- post creation (`create_post`)

 https://ulavaldti-my.sharepoint.com/:i:/g/personal/jagro26_ulaval_ca/IQAdetnmGBW-Sp_iZ1hnKIiqAbO5JxUW5FsC_nrPgr8beWs?e=n1Uvpl
 https://ulavaldti-my.sharepoint.com/:i:/g/personal/jagro26_ulaval_ca/IQBrKzzt2INuTpCFM9pgSO5cATiImgP9o365OfkvnktDI7M?e=gdSXZB